 A Brief History of the Marque

-During the mid 1950's the firm marketed various models of motorcycles, mopeds, mofas, and velomoteurs under Mercier brand and several others including the André Leducq, the Lapébie, the Antonin Magne and the Louison Bobet.
+During the mid 1950's the firm marketed various models of motorcycles, mopeds, mofas, and velomoteurs under the Mercier brand and several others including André Leducq, Lapébie, Antonin Magne and Louison Bobet.
 These machines were all very similar, being based on their Vacances model, and the brands were the names of famous riders of Mercier bicycles.
 This form of marketing ceased in 1955, possibly as a result of a spat with officials involved in the Tour de France, an entertaining account of which may be found at BuyVintage.com

 The smallest of them had an auxilliary engine and was driven directly to the rear tire (similar to the velosolex driving the front) and the mofa was also sold in Switzerland.

-Mercier merged with Ravat, and was eventually acquired by a Dutch group and now builds bicycles in Adrezieux-Boutheon.
+Mercier merged with Ravat, and was eventually acquired by a Dutch group which now builds bicycles in Adrezieux-Boutheon.

 Bourdache has a listing for Mercier at 4 rue Jacques Coeur, Paris, who in 1899 built tricycles powered by De Dion-Bouton engines.

 If you have a query or information about Mercier motorcycles please contact us